-With its Southern connections, Washington has always had a significant African American population.
-Before the Civil War, the city was home to a growing number of free blacks who worked as skilled craftsmen, hack drivers, businessmen and laborers.
-It also included enslaved African Americans and was the site of slave auctions before they were outlawed in the city in 1850.
+With its Southern connections, Washington, DC has always had a significant African American population.
+Before the Civil War, the city was home to a growing number of free blacks who worked as skilled craftsmen, hack drivers, businessmen and laborers, and slave auctions were outlawed altogether in 1850.

 All slaves owned inside the city were emancipated on April 16, 1862.
 Since then, DC has remained home to a large African American population that has created vibrant communities and shaped the city’s identity as a culturally inclusive and intellectual capital.

 The influence of African American culture is undeniable as you make your way through the District.
 We’ve laid out must-see locations to help you take in this vibrant heritage and history.

 “Without a struggle, there can be no progress.” – Frederick Douglass

 Start your exploration with a visit to the Smithsonian Institution’s Anacostia Community Museum.
 Located in the historic African American neighborhood southeast of the Capitol called Anacostia, the museum houses a collection of approximately 6,000 objects dating back to the early 1800s.
 The history of this neighborhood – home to orator and abolitionist Frederick Douglass – is directly tied to the museum.

 Speaking of Frederick Douglass: make sure to visit the Frederick Douglass National Historic Site, located at his former home, Cedar Hill.
 Tour this 21-room Victorian mansion, learn of Douglass’ incredible efforts to abolish slavery and take in one of the city’s most breathtaking views.